 How to expedite green card processing

-USCIS requires that one or more of the criteria below are met:
+To qualify, USCIS requires that at least one of the following criteria below are met:

 Severe financial loss to company or individual

-Example one: The applicant is currently working for a company in the United States and in order to continue working he or she needs to obtain a green card.
+This reason, for example, would apply if an applicant is currently working for your company in the United States and in order to continue working they need to obtain a green card.
 In this case, you would need to convince USCIS that your position in the company is essential and the company will lose a substantial amount of money if you do not receive an expedited green card.

 An extreme, emergency situation

-Example: The foreign national is afflicted with a serious health condition and requires an expedited green card in order to maintain his or her medical condition.
-If forced to leave the United States, he or she may endure serious bodily harm and/or death.
+If your foreign national employee is afflicted with a serious health condition and requires an expedited green card in order to maintain treatment for their medical condition, this reason could apply.
+To receive expedited green card processing, you would need to prove that, if forced to leave the United States, your employee may endure serious bodily harm and/or death.

 An error made by USCIS

-Example: USCIS issued an Request for Evidence in error when the evidence requested was already provided in the initial green card application causing an unnecessary delay.
+If USCIS issued an Request for Evidence (RFE) in error when the evidence requested was already provided in the initial green card application causing an unnecessary delay, this reason may apply.
 An expedited green card can be requested to make up for the lost time.